JahsDalmation/Mangawae/README.md

             placed into the $HOME directory.

     # Required
-    - Now clone the Mangawae repo.
+    - Clone the Mangawae repo.
         To do this use git clone:
           git clone https://github.com/JahsDalmation/Mangawae.git